 You have a “stop eating!” hormone that plays an instrumental role in your hunger and weight management, and it’s called leptin.
 It puts the brakes on hunger by sending a signal to the brain when your body’s energy needs have been met.

 Leptin resistance can also affect your thyroid, which secretes hormones that influence metabolism, growth and development.
 The amount of leptin available to your brain has a major influence on how many thyroid hormones are released into the body.
 Leptin resistance can throw a wrench in your thyroid function, leading to a slower metabolism.

 Pro tip: There are a lot of ways to cut back on sugar, but one effective way is to add more quality fats to your diet like coconut oil, avocados, cashew butter and MCT oil.
-Bulletproof MCT Oil satisfies your hunger, curbs cravings and blends easily in your favorite smoothies, drinks and salad dressings.

-How to boost your keto results
+How to boost your keto weight loss efforts

 Build a strong foundation

 Set yourself up for success to stay at a healthy weight.
 Before you do anything else, take a step back and assess your sleep quality, your stress levels and your physical activity.
 These are the bedrocks for a healthy lifestyle, regardless of your diet.
 If you’re not seeing the results you want, whether that means not losing weight on keto or gaining weight on keto ask yourself:

 - Are you getting quality sleep, or are your sleep patterns as frenetic as a college kid during finals week?